tracel-ai/burn/contributor-book/src/guides/onnx-to-burn-conversion-tool.md

 ### Step Five: Dimension Inference

-Create a dimension inference function in `src/onnx/dim_inference.rs`.
+If needed, create a dimension inference function, called `<operation>_update_output(node: &mut Node)` in `src/onnx/dim_inference.rs`.
+If dimensions remain unchanged, use the `same_as_input()` function, for example `NodeType::AveragePool1d => same_as_input(node)`.
+Match the `NodeType` to the function in the `dim_inference()` match block.

 Dimension inference is an important step in the conversion process where Burn determines the dimensions of each output tensor based on the operation.
 The `dim_inference()` function is responsible for determining the dimensions of the output tensors for each node in the graph.
 It does this by:

 1. **Matching the Node Type**: The function uses a `match` statement on the `node_type` of each node to apply the correct dimension inference logic depending on the operation.